aptise/peter_sslers/README.md

 * import existing ssl certificates
 * ease provisioning certificates onto various servers
 * browse certificate data and easily see what needs to be renewed
-* communicate with a properly configured openresty enabled `nginx` web server (see next section)
+* communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
 * translate certificates into different formats

-Peter ships alongside a `lua` `opm` module for the `openresty` framework on the `nginx` server which will:
+Peter ships alongside a `Lua` `opm` module for the `OpenResty` framework on the `Nginx` server which will:

-* dynamically request certificates from a primed redis cache
+* dynamically request certificates from a primed Redis cache
-* store data in shared `nginx` worker memory and
+* store data in shared `Nginx` worker memory and
 * expose routes to flush the worker shared memory or expire select keys.

-The module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your openresty/nginx server via the `opm` package installer
+The module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your OpenResty/Nginx server via the `opm` package installer

 The `Pyramid` based application can function as a daemon or a commandline script.
 Most pages offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.
 Don't want to do things manually?
 Ok - everything was built to be readable on commandline browsers... yes, this is actually developed-for and tested-with lynx.